appcanary/blog/source/articles/2016-04-06-two-new-apis.html.markdown

 }
 ```

-That's all it takes.
-From here on, you'll be emailed about any vulnerabilities that affect your app as soon as we find out about them!
+And, you'll be emailed about any vulnerabilities that affect your app as soon as we find out about them!

 You can also list, inspect, or delete monitors via the API.
 More information [here](https://appcanary.com/docs#create-monitor).

 ## The Server API

-The Server API allows you to inspect the servers running the Appcanary agent, and list any vulnerabilities that affect them!
+The "Server" API allows you to navigate the servers you have the Appcanary agent running on via API, and list any vulnerabilities that affect them!

 I can see the servers I have agents running on with:
 ```bash
 curl -H "Authorization: Token YOURTOKENHERE" \
       https://appcanary.com/api/v2/servers